aviadshiber/TaskManager-NodeJS/README.md

 # TaskManager-NodeJS
-a simple nodejs app to manage tasks with users.
+a simple API written in Node.js to manage tasks with users.
 The app uses json web token to authenticate the users.

 ## Set .env file in root folder: